automat-ai/jobson-ui/README.md

 generation, standard IO, and websockets.

 This project is a web-frontend that uses all major features of the Jobson API.
-Combined with Jobson, you get a web stack (UI, auth, API, execution, and persistence) for the price of writing a job spec.
+Combined with Jobson, you get a web stack (UI, auth, API, execution, and persistence) for the price of writing a job spec and deploying a standard web stack.

-This project was made with [react-webpack-babel](https://github.com/alicoding/react-webpack-babel) and associated libraries.

 # Build

-Built using `node v6.11.4` and `npm 3.10.10`:
+Jobson-UI is built using `node v6.11.4` and `npm 3.10.10`:

 ```bash
 npm install